varshithnomula/CodeGeine/README.md

 ## API Usage Notes

-- The Replicate API requires authentication via an API token
+- The Gemini API requires authentication via an API key
-- New accounts get free credits to start with
-- If you run out of credits, you can:
-  - Create a new account to get fresh credits
-  - Upgrade to a paid account for continuous usage
-  - Check your credit balance at [Replicate Dashboard](https://replicate.com/account)
+- You can get a free API key from Google AI Studio
+- The free tier includes generous usage limits
+- For more information, visit [Google AI Studio](https://makersuite.google.com/)

 ## License